analemasolar/tfgan/README.md

    ### TFGan_UpSampler
  Is the notebook for experimenting with the TFGAN-UP architecture.
    ### TFGan_UpSampler
  It is the training notebook of the standard TFGAN.
 It is the most important one.
-In this notebook both the standard TFGAN and the TFGANUP have been trained.
+In this notebook, both the standard TFGAN and the TFGANUP have been trained.